S. Korea’s Moon calls for talks to end trade row with Japan

 “If Japan better late than never chooses the path of dialogue and cooperation, we will gladly join hands,” he said.

-South Korea’s trade row with Japan came amid worsening bilateral relations with North Korea, which has been ignoring Seoul’s calls for dialogued and tested a slew of new short-range weapons in recent weeks that potentially expands its abilities targets throughout the South, including U.S. military bases there.
+South Korea’s trade row with Japan came amid worsening bilateral relations with North Korea, which has been ignoring Seoul’s calls for dialogue and in recent weeks test fired a slew of new short-range weapons that would potentially expand its ability to strike targets throughout the South, including U.S. military bases there.

-Experts say the North’s recent launches are aimed at building leverage ahead of the resumption of nuclear negotiations with the United States, which have stalled in recent months, and also dialing up pressure on Seoul to coax major concessions from Washington on its behalf.
+Experts say the North’s recent launches are aimed at building leverage ahead of a resumption of nuclear negotiations with the United States, which have stalled in recent months, and also dialing up pressure on Seoul to coax major concessions from Washington on its behalf.

 “In spite of a series of worrying actions taken by North Korea recently, the momentum for dialogue remains unshaken, which is a significant result of my government’s peace process on the Korean Peninsula,” Moon said.